 Part I: Introduction and Guidelines - This section contains an introduction to the program and important guidelines for you.

-We need to document to the Accreditation Council for Education in Nutrition and Dietetics (ACEND) that the intern has completed the required number of hours and rotations during the internship.
-There are master copies of the evaluation forms used in the intern's manual as well.
+Part II: Reports and Rotation Evaluations - The Accreditation Council for Education in Nutrition and Dietetics (ACEND) requires documentation that the intern has completed the required number of hours and rotations during the internship.
+Evaluation forms are accessible here.

-As the preceptor, we require that you see, review, and sign off on all the documentation pertaining to the intern practicum experiences.
+As the preceptor, you are required to see, review, and sign off on all documentation pertaining to the intern practicum experiences.

 The documentation provides a natural “trigger” for discussion